zulip/zulip/docs/architecture-overview.md

     constraint.
 Whether a user has or has not starred a particular message is private; other users and realm admins don't know whether a message has been starred, or by whom.

+* **bankruptcy**: When a user has been offline or idle for a longer time, they get asked whether they want to mark all their unread messages as read.
+As this zeroes the number of unread messages, it is called declaring bankruptcy.